banilo/taskrest2016/README.md

 [Paper on ResearchGate](https://www.researchgate.net/publication/303457403_Formal_models_of_the_network_co-occurrence_underlying_mental_operations)

+The network maps are available for display and download at the data-sharing platform NeuroVault ([permanent link](http://www.neurovault.org/collections/1394/)).

 Please cite this paper when using the code for your research.

 You can clone this repository by: